hamidc10/BlockChain_cs646/README.md

 The goal of the block code is to get the transaction information and hash to create what is called a block.
 The block has a header component and a body component.
 The code recieves the file name of the Transaction that has to be added to a block, the file is added to a file_list that keeps track of all transactions in a chain.
-Once the code receives the file name it then extracts the file from the */pending/* folder and its content is added to the body component.
+Once the code receives the file name it then extracts the file from the *pending* folder and its content is added to the body component.
 Then the code checks for a prevous block in a block_list that it maintains.
 Based on the size of the list a height for the new block is determined, as well as being assigned to the 'previousblock' component of the header.
-The previous blocks body is also read from the block file in the */blocks/* folder and then added to the body component.
+The previous blocks body is also read from the block file in the *blocks* folder and then added to the body component.
 The code then creates the header component of the block.
 The header is then hashed and this will be used as the file name for the block.
 This hash is also added to the block_list.
-Once the header and body have been made, the block is formed and added to a file : header_hash.json in the */blocks/* folder.
+Once the header and body have been made, the block is formed and added to a file : header_hash.json in the *blocks* folder.
-In the end the transaction that was just processed is moved from the */pending/* folder to the */processed/* folder.
+In the end the transaction that was just processed is moved from the *pending* folder to the *processed* folder.

 **Links used:**
 1. https://www.geeksforgeeks.org/reading-and-writing-json-to-a-file-in-python/